 Students are offered a maximum of one semester for exchange.
 Design Academy Eindhoven (DAE) has its own selection procedure based on an application form, the student’s portfolio and a motivation.
 DAE will look for the best match with our curriculum, but also looks at a variety in country and university where a student comes from.

-Deadline for Autumn semester (September – February) is June 1st Deadline for Spring semester (February – July) is November 1st.
+Deadline for Fall semester (September – February) is May 1st.
+Deadline for Spring semester (February – July) is November 1st.
 Only after the deadline, the applications are reviewed.
 It is not possible to give any result until at least two weeks after the deadline.

 Dutch and English

-Autumn semester: September – mid-February Spring semester: mid-February – mid-July
+Fall semester: September – mid-February.
+Spring semester: mid-February – mid-July